hawkw/cs383s2015-lab6/README.md

 #### Build instructions

-The Gradle build script has the following tasks:
+To list all available Gradle tasks, type `./gradlew tasks`.
+The following tasks may be of particular interest:

 + `./gradlew build` compiles and tests the project
 + `./gradlew workerJar` assembles the Worker jarfile.